-3) Sexual assault, defined as:
+- 3) Sexual assault, defined as:

 - a) Sex Offenses, Forcible:

 - Any sexual act6 directed against another person7,

 - without the consent of the Complainant,

-- o including instances in which the Complainant is incapable of giving consent.
+- including instances in which the Complainant is incapable of giving consent.

-- b) Sex Offenses, Non-forcible:
+- b) Sex Offenses.
+Non-forcible:

 - o Incest:

 - 1) Non-forcible sexual intercourse,

 - 2) between persons who are related to each other,

 - 3) within the degrees wherein marriage is prohibited by state law.

+- Statutory Rape: 0

+- 1) Non-forcible sexual intercourse,

+- 2) with a person who is under the statutory age of consent of [insert age in your state].